 Infrastructure / Facilities

-Up to CHF 300,000 in co-financing for translational projects wishing to use specific sitem-insel research platforms (infrastructures, equipment or services).
+Up to CHF 300,000 as co-financing for translational projects that would like to use specific sitem-insel research platforms (infrastructure, equipment or services).
+There are no further submission deadlines.

-Co-financing for the acquisition of equipment worth more than CHF 500,000 to be used for research purposes.
+Co-financing for the acquisition of equipment worth more than CHF 500,000 that primarily serves a research purpose.